Who can apply

 - demonstrate cost effectiveness (value for money)

-* If your proposed project is requesting capital assistance, it must meet at least 1 of the 4 other program objectives.
+* Note: If your proposed project is requesting capital assistance, it must meet 2 program objectives:

 Activities

 Applications must demonstrate the active participation of seniors in the eligible activities.
-Activities must be confirmed and described when the application is submitted and cannot be determined by a committee after the project has been approved for funding.
+Activities must be confirmed and described when the application is submitted.
+The application cannot indicate that it will be determined by a committee after the project has been approved for funding.

 Examples of eligible activities: